-Esoterance does not use any added fragrances, however we do use a preservative called Naticide, which legally we have to list it as “parfum” in our ingredients list.
+However, while we do not use any added fragrances, we do use a preservative called Naticide, which legally we have to list it as “parfum” in our ingredients list.
 The reason we chose this preservative is because it ticks all our boxes, being broad spectrum, non-toxic, non-carcinogenic, non-irritating, and environmentally friendly as it is not derived from palm oil.
-Naticide is derived from almond trees, as such it has a light almond and vanilla scent which is imparted on our products.

 Unfortunately, companies are not required to disclose exactly what fragrances are in their products, as such they can include any number of harmful and irritating ingredients as part of their fragrance and their product will only list “fragrance” as the ingredient.
-You can rest assured however, that our ingredients listing “Parfum” refers exclusively to the preservative Naticide.
+You can rest assured however, that our ingredients listing “Parfum” refers exclusively to the preservative Naticide only.

 Phthalates